-You can have the Part D late enrollment penalty taken out of your monthly Social Security check.
+You can have Part D late enrollment penalty taken out of your monthly Social Security check.
 Contact Member Services for more information on how to pay your penalty this way.
 We will be happy to help you set this up.

-Option 4: You can have your Part D late enrollment penalty automatically withdrawn from your bank account.
+Option 4: You can have your monthly Part D late enrollment penalty automatically withdrawn from your bank account.

-You can have the Part D late enrollment penalty automatically withdrawn from your bank account by electronic funds transfer.
-If you choose to pay your Part D late enrollment penalty by automatic withdrawal from your bank account, your payment will be deducted from your bank account the 1st calendar day of each month.
+You can have the monthly Part D late enrollment penalty automatically withdrawn from your bank account by electronic funds transfer.
+If you choose to pay your monthly Part D late enrollment penalty by automatic withdrawal from your bank account, your payment will be deducted from your bank account the 1st calendar day of each month.
 If this date falls on a weekend or holiday, your automatic payment will be withdrawn on the next business day.
 To set up monthly payments by automatic withdrawal, please call Member Services or register at www.GeisingerGold.com to use our online bill payment service.

 Changing the way you pay your Part D late enrollment penalty.
 If you decide to change the way you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
 While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
-To change your payment method for your Part D late enrollment penalty please contact Member Services.
+To change your payment method, you can have your Part D late enrollment penalty taken out of your monthly Social Security check.
+Contact Member Services for more information on how to pay your penalty this way.
+We will be happy to help you set this up.